Which Materials are the Best Conductors?

 For troubleshooting tips, please read our FAQ: Which Materials are the Best Conductors?.

 - In this experiment, your lightbulb was probably either completely off or at full brightness.
 What if you wanted to control the brightness of the bulb?
 Could you make a dimmer switch?
-See the Pencil Resistors and Sliding Light: How to Make a Dimmer Switch projects, which can both be done with the parts from your Basic Circuits Kit.
+See the Pencil Resistors and How to Make a Dimmer Switch with a Pencil projects, which can both be done with the parts from your Basic Circuits Kit.

 - Can you think of other circuit parts you could use to test besides a lightbulb?
 What about a motor or buzzer?
-See other projects like Electric Play Dough Project 1: Make Your Play Dough Light Up, Buzz, & Move! to learn more about other circuit parts.
+See other projects like Electric Play Dough Project 1: Make Your Play Dough Light Up & Buzz! to learn more about other circuit parts.

 - Can you think of other energy sources to use for this experiment besides batteries?
 For example, what about a solar panel?